© 2020 by Vernon Miles Kerr, vernonmileskerr.com, writersclass.net

 This lion’s share hunk-of-the-Left Coast.

 Whether trips perforce or trips per pleasure,

-I’ve grown to crave the rumble and whine
+I’ve grown to crave the whir and whine

 Of tire-tread on California pavement —